Endogenous retrovirus: Origin

 Sometime during human evolution, exogenous progenitors of HERV inserted themselves into germ line cells and then replicated along with the host's genes using and exploiting the host's cellular mechanisms.
-Because of their distinct genomic structure, HERVs were subjected to many rounds of amplification and transposition, which lead to a more widespread distribution of retroviral DNA.
+Because of their distinct genomic structure, HERVs were subjected to many rounds of amplification and transposition, which led to a more widespread distribution of retroviral DNA.

 Nevertheless, one family of viruses has been active since the divergence of humans and chimpanzees.
 This family, termed HERV-K (HML2), makes up less than 1% of HERV elements but is one of the most studied.
 There are indications it has even been active in the past few hundred thousand years, e.g., some human individuals carry more copies of HML2 than others.
 Traditionally, age estimates of HERVs are performed by comparing the 5' and 3' LTR of a HERV; however, this method is only relevant for full-length HERVs.
 A recent method, called cross-sectional dating, uses variations within a single LTR to estimate the ages of HERV insertions.
 This method is more precise in estimating HERV ages and can be used for any HERV insertions.
 Cross-sectional dating has been used to suggest that two members of HERV-K (HML2), HERV-K106 and HERV-K116, were active in the last 800,000 years and that HERV-K106 may have infected modern humans 150,000 years ago.
 However, the absence of known infectious members of the HERV-K (HML2) family, and the lack of elements with a full coding potential within the published human genome sequence, suggests to some that the family is less likely to be active at present.
-In 2006 and 2007, researchers working independently in France and the US recreated functional versions of HERV-K (HML2).
+In 2006 and 2007, researchers working independently in France and USA recreated functional versions of HERV-K (HML2).